Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7

 \paragraph{\bf Dependence on a more extended SFH} In all the previous analyses, we assume single-burst star formation histories (SFH).
 This is justified by the accurate selection of passive systems which maximizes the presence of galaxies with coeval SFH concentrated at early cosmic epochs.
 Here, we assess the effect of assuming a more extended ${\rm SFH}\propto {\rm exp}(t/\tau)$, i.e. exponentially declining with a characteristic timescale $\tau$.
-Also in this case, the detailed analysis is presented in Appendix~\ref{sec:app:SFH}.
+The detailed analysis is presented in Appendix~\ref{sec:app:SPS:tau}.
 As expected from the sample selection, we confirm very short SFHs with a typical $\tau\lesssim 0.4$~Gyr.
-By analyzing the slopes of the age-redshift relations obtained with these more extended SFHs, we find that the final $H(z)$ measurements differ by only $0.4\sigma$, on average, with respect to the \textit{baseline}.
+By analyzing the slopes of the age--redshift relations obtained with these more extended SFHs, we find that the final $H(z)$ measurements differ by only $0.4\sigma$, on average, with respect to the baseline.

 \paragraph{\bf Final $H(z)$ measurement} To summarize, we have collected a total of 15 measurements of $H(z)$ by varying the Lick index set, the redshift binning method, the stellar population synthesis model, and the assumed SFH.
-With this dataset, we compute a systematic error (obtained from the standard deviation) of $22.7~\kmsMpc$ with respect to our baseline result.
-This value has been added in quadrature to the statistical error, obtaining as a final result:

-at 68\% C.L., where the contribution to the systematic error is almost equally distributed between the various components, being about 1/3 for the Lick index combination, 1/4 for the binning and for the SPS model, and 1/6 for the SFH.
+With this dataset, we compute a systematic error (obtained from the standard deviation) of $22.7~\kmsMpc$ with respect to our baseline result, where the contribution to the systematic error is almost equally distributed between the various components, being about 1/3 for the Lick index combination, 1/4 for the binning and for the SPS model, and 1/6 for the SFH.